buaavrcg/BakedAvatar/README.md

 npm install --global serve
 serve
 ```
 Then, open your browser and visit `http://localhost:8080/`.
+To run the real-time reenactment, you can select one of the buttons with the name of the sequence in the web demo.

 ## Citation
 If you find our code or paper useful, please cite as: